 -Costs of marketing or promotion merchandise;

--Political advocacy or any partisan activity that promotes the interests of any one political party
+-Political advocacy or any partisan activity that promotes the interests of any one political party or candidate;

 -Travel outside the country;

 -Amounts payable to engineers, architects (if applicable) and other consultants;

 -Amounts paid for bonding and related fees, including but not limited to payment and performance bonds securing performance by the site work contractors;

 -Amounts paid for testing and inspections;

 FY20 Deadline: Monday, February 4, 2019, 11:59 PM.